Anti-Heroes, Defined: How to Write Them, Plus 5 Examples

 3. The Pragmatic Anti-Hero

 Now we’re starting to wade a little deeper into the grey area.
-In a nutshell, the Pragmatic Anti-Hero is a slightly darker version of the Knight in Sour Armour.
+In a nutshell, the Pragmatic Anti-Hero is a slightly darker version of the Knight in Sour Armor.
 They’re both self-centered to a degree and reluctant to accept the role of hero.
-But while the Knight in Sour Armour is typically slow to step into battle, the Pragmatic Anti-Hero is more ready to spring into action if they observe wrongdoings.
+But while the Knight in Sour Armor is typically slow to step into battle, the Pragmatic Anti-Hero is more ready to spring into action if they observe wrongdoings.
 The key difference is that the Pragmatic AH is also willing to do some not-so-good things in order to achieve their goals.

 EXAMPLE: Edmund Pevensie from The Chronicles of Narnia